 If you wanted to spend more time outside, your family could bike along paved trails before watching free kid-friendly movies hosted on the beach.
 There’s also a year-round ice rink to entertain your children once they tire of being out in the sun.

 Galilee is also home to the Block Island Ferry, which provides transportation to the popular Block Island, a nearby island known for its scenic beauty.

 - Population: 15,868

 18. North Woodstock, New Hampshire

 North Woodstock, New Hampshire is one of the most charming small towns in New England.
-This scenic town in the White Mountains is a popular destination for snow lovers in winter and those seeking a mountain escape in summer.
+This scenic town in the White Mountains is a popular destination for snow lovers seeking an East Coast winter vacation and those seeking a mountain escape in summer.